 You must also bear in mind that since workers’ compensation insurance is a no-fault system, your employer cannot be held liable in a personal injury claim for overexertion injuries.
 However, they can be held liable for negligence.
 If you inform your employer that you have overexerted yourself and need some rest, and they do not allow you to take a break, and if this causes your injury to become a more serious health problem, then the employer is negligent, having been made aware of the problem and refusing to respond appropriately.

-If your employer denies your claim for workers’ compensation, contact the Bader Law Firm for a free consultation.
+If your employer denies your claim for workers’ compensation, contact Bader Scott Injury Lawyers for a free consultation.
 Our experienced workers’ compensation attorneys in Rome, GA will fight for your right receive the compensation and benefits that you are owed.